 Read more about the results in the INFOGRAPHIC "Harvest in 2024".

 In 2023, 30 non-profit organizations involved 903 households in gardening projects.
-Since 2017, this is the largest number of organizations and households that grew food for themselves and their families.

 Organizations involved 3,450 people - adults and children in all regions of Latvia.
 9 projects were implemented in Kurzeme, 9 in Vidzeme, 5 in Zemgale, 6 in Latgale, and 1 project of the "Ziedot.lv" Foundation covered the whole of Latvia.
 In 2023, the Boris and Ināra Teterev Foundation awarded the largest amount of the program in grants so far - EUR 61,915.